-Denial-of-service attacks (DoS) are a common way for hackers to take down websites, but they can also be used in more subtle ways to gain access to networks or steal information.
+Denial-of-service attacks (DoS) are a common way for hackers to take down websites, but they can also be used more subtly to gain access to networks or steal information.

-Statistics revealed that in 2020, the number of attacks will increase by 60% and it is likely to be a result of an increasing number of hackers and an increasingly connected cyber environment.
+Statistics revealed that in 2020, the number of attacks will increase by 60% and is likely to result from an increasing number of hackers and an increasingly connected cyber environment.

 In this article, we’ll look at what is DoS, how they work, and how you can protect yourself against them.

 A denial of service attack (DoS attack) is a type of cyberattack where the attacker tries to make a machine or network unavailable to its intended users.
 There are many ways to launch a DoS attack, but one common way is to flood the target with traffic from multiple sources so that it can’t handle all the requests and becomes unavailable.

 In a typical DoS, the attacker will send many requests to the target machine or network.
 This can be done by flooding the target with traffic from multiple sources or using tools that automatically generate massive amounts of traffic.
 The goal is to overwhelm the target so it can’t handle all the requests and becomes unavailable.

 In a distributed denial-of-service attack (DDoS), the attacker uses a botnet – a network of computers infected with malicious software – to send the requests.
 These computers are often called zombies and can remain infected without their owner’s knowledge.

 The volume of traffic sent to the target during a DoS attack is usually much greater than the traffic the target would typically receive.
 The target might be a specific computer, such as a server hosting a website or an email server, or an entire network.

 A DoS attack can also be used to mask another attack.
 The volume of traffic sent during a DoS attack is so high that it might be hard for the target to determine if there’s also an intrusion or if the traffic is just part of the attack.